Ticketpark/api-docs/docs/webhooks/webhooks.md

 ```

 ## Person updated
-When a person is updated (name, address, or contact data), the following message will be sent to your webhook url:
+When a person is updated (name, address, or contact data), the following message will be sent as POST request to your webhook url:

 ```
 {